What is version control?

-When used on a regular basis, version control helps you to store your files safely.
-It makes it easy to figure out what broke your code as you can roll back to a previous version and work out when things last worked as expected.
+- When used on a regular basis, version control helps you to store your files safely.
+It makes it easy to figure out what broke your code, as you can roll back to a previous version and work out when things last worked as expected.

-It is also helpful when working with other people as it combines all the changes together, and tracks who, why and when it changed.
+- It is also helpful when working with other people as it combines all the changes together and tracks who, why and when it changed.

 Code version control systems

-We will be using git.
+We will be using Git with Github:

-A lot of learning resources
+Lots of learning resources are publicly available

-Does not require you to be connected to the internet to use
+Git does not require you to be connected to the internet to use

-All your tracked changes stay on your machine until you are happy with them, and want to make them part of your codebase
+All your tracked changes stay on your machine until you are happy with them, and want to make them part of your codebase on Github

 Will tell you if someone has made changes since you last pushed code and urge you to update first and resolve issues